Disentangled Latent Dynamics Manifold Fusion for Solving Parameterized PDEs: Introduction

-However, while P$^2$INNs effectively address parameter generalization, they inherit a fundamental drawback shared by most coordinate-based PINN architectures: the absence of intrinsic temporal modeling.
-In standard P$^2$INNs, time is purely treated as an additional static coordinate, and the solution network is optimized over a fixed temporal window.
-Consequently, the learned representation lacks the structure of an underlying dynamical system, causing extrapolation capabilities beyond the training horizon to deteriorate rapidly.
-This limitation proves particularly restrictive for long-term forecasting and dynamical analysis tasks, where accurately capturing continuous temporal evolution is just as critical as spatial representation and parameter generalization.
+Although P$^2$INNs address parameter generalization, their coordinate-based formulation does not explicitly model temporal dynamics.
+In standard P$^2$INNs, time is treated as an additional coordinate, and the solution network is optimized over a fixed temporal window.
+Consequently, predictions beyond the training horizon rely on coordinate extrapolation and can degrade as the temporal shift increases.
+The absence of explicit temporal dynamics restricts finite-horizon forecasting and dynamical analysis.
+Temporal representation is as important as spatial representation for parameter generalization.
+Moving structures challenge fixed linear approximations in transport-dominated systems.
+Shifted POD aligns transported snapshots~\cite{reiss2018shifted}, while adaptive bases update local reduced spaces as structures propagate~\cite{peherstorfer2020transport}.
+Transformed snapshot interpolation aligns parameter-dependent jumps before approximation~\cite{welper2017interpolation}.
+Lagrangian PINNs relate convection-dominated training difficulty to the Kolmogorov $n$-width and reformulate evolution along characteristics~\cite{mojgani2023lagrangian}.

-To explicitly overcome this absence of intrinsic temporal structure, recent studies have proposed modeling PDE dynamics directly within the latent space.
-Dynamics-aware implicit neural representations, such as DINO~\cite{yin2022dino}, and physics-informed latent dynamics models, like PIDO~\cite{wang2025pido}, introduce neural ordinary differential equations (Neural ODEs)~\cite{chen2018neural} to characterize continuous-time evolution within a low-dimensional latent space.
-By learning an underlying latent flow rather than individually regressing solution values at discrete time points, these methods exhibit robust long-term extrapolation capabilities.
-Nevertheless, such latent dynamics approaches heavily rely on encoding initial conditions to derive latent states, tailoring them predominantly toward initial-value generalization.
-Thus, this dependence on initial condition encoding renders them ill-suited for parameterized PDE settings, where the main source of variability stems from the PDE coefficients rather than the initial states themselves.
+To introduce intrinsic temporal structure, recent studies have proposed modeling PDE dynamics directly within the latent space.
+Dynamics-Aware Implicit Neural Representations (DINO)~\cite{yin2023dino} and Physics-Informed Dynamics Representation Learner (PIDO)~\cite{wang2025pido} introduce Neural Ordinary Differential Equations (Neural ODEs)~\cite{chen2018neural} to characterize continuous-time evolution within a low-dimensional latent space.
+By learning an underlying latent flow rather than independently regressing solution values at discrete time points, these methods provide continuous-time models that have been evaluated over finite prediction horizons.
+Such latent-dynamics approaches commonly infer latent states from initial or early observations.
+Their design is therefore primarily aligned with initial-value generalization.
+Thus, their dependence on initial-condition encoding makes them less directly aligned with parameterized settings in which the dominant source of variability is the PDE parameter vector rather than multiple observed initial trajectories.